sirine-chahma/DSCI_522_group_401/src/reports/medical_expense_analysis.md

 which is less than the significance level of
 ![5\\%](https://latex.codecogs.com/png.latex?5%5C%25 "5\\%") hence, we
 can reject ![H\_0](https://latex.codecogs.com/png.latex?H_0 "H_0")
-hypothesis and conclude that we didn’t have enough evidence to say mean expenses between Males and Females are same.
+hypothesis and conclude that we have enough evidence to say mean expenses between Males and Females is not same.

 # Build a predictive model